 Well, we patter along past some pesky bandits and come upon a talking cat:

 Is it not so that thou art new.
 Thou fared well to find me.
 But cometh thee not for the grave of Sir Artorias?
 My advice true, forget this!
 The legend of Artorias art none but a fabrication… Traversing the dark?
 ‘Tis but a fairy tale.
 Have thine own respect, go not yonder knocking for nothing, I say!

 Oh, you’re a new face, no?
 You managed to find me, did you?
 Well, perhaps you too heard about the grave of the knight Artorias?
-But, give up on it completely.
-The legend of Artorias is nothing like the reality… It’s just a fairy tale… If I say there’s a reward, you won’t defile the grave of a hero for such a thing.
+But, give up on it entirely.
+The legend of Artorias is nothing like the reality… It’s just a fairy tale… If I say there’s a reward, you won’t defile a hero’s grave for something like that.
 Am I right?

 Well Alvina claims that the legend is a fairy tale, but not necessarily the traversing the dark part.
 Indeed, we face the knight’s best friend and confirm it ourselves.

 This ring symbolizes Knight Artorias’s covenant with the beasts of the Abyss.